-Keywords : ROC surface, Second and third trimester hemoglobin, Preterm delivery, LBW
+Keywords : Receiver operating characteristic surface, Second and third trimester hemoglobin, Preterm delivery, Low birth weight

-Objectives: Changes of maternal hemoglobin during pregnancy has effects on preterm delivery and LBW( low birth weight).
-The aim of this study was to investigate the relation between the second and third trimester hemoglobin levels and the incidence of LBW and preterm delivery.
+Objectives: Changes in maternal hemoglobin during pregnancy affect preterm delivery and liver birth weight.
+The aim of this study was to investigate the relation between the second and third trimester hemoglobin levels and the incidence of live birth weight and preterm delivery.

-Materials and Methods: Six hundred patients at Milad Hospital in 2011 evaluated in this study.
-Second and third trimester hemoglobin levels were measured.
-The relation between maternal hemoglobin level and the incidence rate of LBW and preterm delivery evaluated.
-In addition, the relation between second and third trimester hemoglobin level and education, job, history of abortion, and the use of calcium, folic acid, iron and multivitamin pills was evaluated.
+Methods: Six hundred patients at Milad hospital in 2011 were evaluated in this study.
+The second and third trimester hemoglobin levels were measured, in addition to investigating the relationship between the maternal hemoglobin level and the incidence rate of low birth weight and preterm delivery.
+Finally, the relation between the second and third trimester hemoglobin levels and education, job, history of abortion, and the use of calcium, folic acid, iron, and multivitamin pills was evaluated as well.

-Results: The results indicated in patients with preterm delivery and LBW, the second trimester maternal hemoglobin levels was high.
-The relative risk of preterm delivery in the second trimester of pregnancy was 1.89 times higher in the high hemoglobin group than the normal hemoglobin group (CI = 1.15-3.01) and in the third trimester was 1.16 times higher.
-In addition, the relative risk of LBW in the high hemoglobin group was 2.7 times of normal one (CI = 1.15-5.01) and in the third trimester was 1.03 higher.
+Results: The results indicated that the second trimester maternal hemoglobin levels were high in patients with preterm delivery and low birth weight.
+The relative risk of preterm delivery in the second trimester of pregnancy was 1.89 times higher in the high hemoglobin group compared to the normal hemoglobin group (CI = 1.15-3.01), and it was 1.16 times higher in the third trimester.
+Based on the results, the relative risk of low birth weight in the high hemoglobin group was 2.7 times the normal one (CI = 1.15-5.01), and it was 1.03 higher in the third trimester.

-Conclusion: The high hemoglobin especially in the second trimester is associated with higher risk of subsequent preterm delivery and LBW.
-Hence, it is recommended that women with high hemoglobin in their second trimester should be should be checkup timely to reduce the undesirable effects of pregnancy.
+Conclusions: In general, high hemoglobin, especially in the second trimester, is associated with a higher risk of subsequent preterm delivery and low birth weight.
+Hence, it is recommended that women with high hemoglobin levels in their second trimester should be check up timely to reduce the undesirable effects of pregnancy.